 8. SKÓGAFOSS

-Located right by the Ring Road, it’s an unmissable Iceland attractions that is very easy to get to.
+Located right by the Ring Road, it’s an unmissable Icelandic attraction that is very easy to get to.

-Details: Further information is in our guide to visiting Dyrhólaey.
+We have more information on our guide to Visiting Dyrhólaey.

 10. FJAÐRÁRGLJÚFUR CANYON

-The canyon is 100 meters deep and over 2 kilometers long.
-Its sheer walls are twisted into jagged shapes with moss-covered rocks formed into mini-side canyons from years of erosion.
+The canyon is 100 meters deep and over 2 kilometres long.
+Its sheer walls are twisted into jagged shapes, with moss-covered rocks forming mini side canyons over the years.

 There are several lookout points a short distance from the car park along an easy path that follows the canyon edge.